 Research conducted at the institutes at the Faculty of Engineering and Natural Sciences is characterized by having an interdisciplinary nature, finding innovative technical solutions, conducting modern, cutting-edge research & development as well as having modern alignment.
 Divided into five main technical disciplines, the institutes focus on both base-knowledge and application-oriented research.

-JKU Chemist Presented with Two Awards
+JKU Researchers Presented with Academic Awards